Get the FREE one-click dictionary software for Windows

 - blurt out, blurt, blunder out, ejaculate

-Derived forms: blundered, blundering, blunders
+Derived forms: blundering, blundered, blunders

-Type of: breach, break, error, fault, go against, infract, mistake, mouth, offend, pass, speak, talk, transgress, utter, verbalise [Brit], verbalize, violate
+Type of: breach, break, error, fault, go against, infract, mistake, mouth, offend, outrage, pass, speak, talk, transgress, utter, verbalise [Brit], verbalize, violate

 Encyclopedia: Blunder